Eulisha/EKS-ALB-ACM-Helper/README.md

 ### Steps to use

 1. Git clone project to your local machine.
+2. Execute `./run.sh`.

+   - You can choose to prepare `config` file first.
+Refer to `script/config.example` and create `config` file in the `script` folder.
-2. Execute `./run.sh`, and answer the following prompt questions, and then this tool will build the resources for you.
+   - Or you can just answer the following prompt questions and let the tool generate it.

    ```
    # mandatory